 Newspaper reports of the Times; Jul 6, 1938

-The used to have a vice squad in Chicago in the days of big rackets.
+They used to have a vice squad in Chicago in the days of big rackets.
 Public opinion finally forced its abandonment.
 They had a vice squad in New York for years.
 What investigation finally showed was that the vice squad was an integral part of the vice racket.
-The police were working not for the public for the racketeers.
+The police were working not for the public but for the racketeers.
 Like the pimps and procurers, they were supposed to track down the lived off the women of the streets.
-Lucky Luciano, the head of the vice ring in New York, never showed up in the record as a cool or callous or sadistic as some of the policemen on the vice squad.
+Lucky Luciano, the head of the vice ring in New York, never showed up in the record as cool, or callous, or sadistic as some of the policemen on the NYPD's vice squad.

-But in police departments, as in other departments of life, some men do enjoy pursuing women, and all too often these men, because of the reluctance of their betters, tend to get the vice squad appointments.
-That is what happened in Chicago; it is what happened in New York.
+But in police departments, as in other departments of life, some men do enjoy pursuing women, and all too often, these men because of the reluctance of their betters, tend to get the vice squad appointments.
+That is what happened in Chicago; and it is what happened in New York.

 It may be that Baltimore is going to be luckier than these cities.
-It may be that the original squad will do its distasteful work that it will never be possible to level against it the charge that it is persecuting its victims and getting some sort of perverse pleasure out of hounding them about when they don’t pay up.
+It may be that the original squad will do its distasteful work that it will never be possible to level against it the charge that it is persecuting its victims and getting some sort of perverse pleasure out of hounding them about it when they don’t pay up.
 But that outcome is not likely.
-In all probability but we are seeing is the usual recourse of a politically minded police Commissioner anxious to silence a public outcry.
+In all probability what we are going to see will be the usual recourse of a politically minded police Commissioner anxious to silence public outcry.

-The vice squad idea is an exploded idea.
-A way to get good policing, which means not only keeping vice within bounds but also the suppression of rackets and the prevention of major crimes - is to raise the morale of the whole department.
-Men who take pride in their work and who have a wholesome respect for their commander the new vice squad’s to do their work for them.
+The vice squad idea is an exploited idea.
+A way to get good policing, which means not only keeping vice within bounds but also the suppression of rackets and the prevention of major crimes - a way to raise the morale of the whole department.
+For the men who take pride in their work and who have a wholesome respect for their commanders, the new vice squads will be good work for them.

 Tavern Blast Feared Sign of Racket Raid

 Jun 14, 1938